An Archetale in the Assembling Terrania Cycle

 This was Human, a social, inquisitive creature formed of oceanic waters and dark humus, its brain branched like corals, rivers, and trees.
 When it looked into calm waters, it recognized its own face.

 “Behold the latest chapter in Earth’s version of the Experiment” –Radantia.

 “The Great Game” –Kluni silently corrected, smiling.
-He looked forward to playing, having helped on the creatively quantum side of things.
+He looked forward to playing, having helped at the universal level on the creatively quantum side of things.